Sleep Apnea and Obesity: Understanding the Connection and Solutions

 ★★★★★

-"Treating my sleep apnea with CPAP actually helped me lose 30 pounds!
-Once I started sleeping better, my constant hunger disappeared and I had energy to exercise.
-The hormonal connection is real."
+"Treating my sleep apnea actually helped me lose 30 pounds!
+Once I started sleeping better with Back2Sleep, my constant hunger disappeared and I had energy to exercise.
+The hormonal connection is absolutely real."

 - Roberto M., Spain